Hui-design/HD2Reg/README.md

 # Acknowledgements

-In this project we use (parts of) the official implementations of [Predator]([prs-eth/OverlapPredator: [CVPR 2021, Oral\] PREDATOR: Registration of 3D Point Clouds with Low Overlap. (github.com)](https://github.com/prs-eth/OverlapPredator)).
+In this project we use (parts of) the official implementations of [Predator](https://github.com/prs-eth/OverlapPredator).
 We sincerely thank the authors.